FACTBOX-The next European Commission - nominees so far

 SPAIN: Former agriculture minister Miguel Arias Canete.

 SWEDEN: Cecilia Malmstrom, current EU commissioner for home affairs.
-(Reporting by Reuters European bureaux, compiled by Robin Emmott; Editing by Paul Taylor and Gareth Jones)
+(Reporting by Reuters European bureaux, compiled by Robin Emmott; Editing by Paul Taylor and Alison Williams)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan